aws-samples/serverless-data-analytics/README.md

 ## AWS Console

-### Verifying your region in the AWS Management Console
+### Verifying your Region in the AWS Management Console

-With Amazon Ec2, you can place instances in multiple locations.
-Amazon EC2 locations are composed of regions that contain more that one Availability Zones.
+With Amazon EC2, you can place instances in multiple locations.
+Amazon EC2 locations are composed of regions that contain more than one Availability Zones.
 Regions are dispersed and located in separate geographic areas (US, EU, etc.).
 Availability Zones are distinct locations within a region.
-They are are engineered to be isolated from failures in other Availability Zones and to provide inexpensive, low-latency network connectivity to other Availability Zones in the same region.
+They are engineered to be isolated from failures in other Availability Zones and to provide inexpensive, low-latency network connectivity to other Availability Zones in the same region.

 By launching instances in separate regions, you can design your application to be closer to specific customers or to meet legal or other requirements.
 By launching instances in separate Availability Zones, you can protect your application from localized regional failures.